Introduction

 Overview

 At Sourcegraph, we utilize a structured approach to software development.
-Our SDLC methodology is primarily driven by GitHub issues, which act as the central repository for tracking and managing changes to our software applications.
+Our SDLC methodology is primarily driven by Linear issues, which act as the central repository for tracking and managing changes to our software applications.
 This methodology includes the following key components:

 - Roadmap Items: We maintain a roadmap tracker to list objectives for each quarter, with individual issues detailing these objectives.
 Each issue is tagged with ownership information, including the owning organization, team, and assignees responsible for updates.